alexdrenea/CosmosDb.Net/sample/CosmosDb.Sample.GraphConsole/README.md

 -- show stats output from insetring 1000 keyworks with 4, 8, 16 threads.

 -- show stats output from inserting 1000 movies with 4, 8, 16 threads

+- inserting edges:
+ -one by one using the _cosmosClient.UpsertEdge(edge, source, target, single);
+ - multuiple at oince
+   - create EdgeDefinition instances that contain edge, source, target single,
+   - use the _Cosmosclient.upsertEdges method, that works just like vertices.